 The final step to create a canal of great national importance remained to be started.
 It probably was the most difficult because to join the Saone river, the canal had to pass through the Langres plateau and be dug inside hilly and rocky terrain.
 This was also the period of the Freycinet law and the subsequent program to standardize both old and future canals.
 While the Vitry-le-François to Donjeux segment was slowly updated, the construction of the remaining 150 kilometres began.
 It would take 27 years, in part because work stopped due to a lack of funds.
 The great difficulty was the crossing of the watershed.
 At Balesmes-sur-Marne, a small village now part of the Saints-Geosmes commune, perched 340 metres high.
 In 1880, engineer Emile-Marie Carlier build the Balesmes tunnel.
 This impressive great work of engineering is 4,820 metres long, making it the fourth-longest tunnel on a French canal today.
 Finished in 1888, this tunnel goes straight under the source of the Marne and starts the descent to the Soane.
 In 1907, the junction to the Saone river, at Maxilly-sur-Saone, was opened.
 From there, boats can navigate towards the Rhone and Lyon, then farther South, or access the Rhone-Rhine and Burgundy canals.
 The Marne-Soane canal is a crucial link in the waterway network of North-East France.

 Despite its difficult and long construction, the canal was a successful commercial route.
-Freight only truly declined in the 1990s, and there are still commercial barges navigating on the canal.
+Freight only truly declined in the 1990s, and today there are still commercial barges navigating on the canal.
 At the same time, leisure cruising increased, and the canal changed its name to Canal between Champagne and Burgundy as a way of promoting tourism in these two regions, although it also crosses through Lorraine.
-Since the latest regional reforms, the canal only goes through two regions: Grand-Est and Bourgogne-Franche-Comté.
+Since the latest regional reforms, the canal only passes through two regions: Grand-Est and Bourgogne-Franche-Comté.

 The canal has two faces, almost separated by the watershed.
 On the Saone side, the canal cuts through a very rural landscape, bordered by small villages and towns.
 Relatively flat at first, the landscape becomes hillier as the canal reaches the plateau of Langres.
 On the Marne side, from Chaumont onward, the area is more populated and industrial as the canal goes through larger towns until reaching Vitry-le-France.
 This city is a waterway crossroad as it also has a connection with the Marne lateral and Marne-Rhine canals.
 It is a great gateway to further explore the traditional Champagne region, renowned for its beautiful countryside, vineyards and rich history.